 Select "Device Manager" in the left pane of the Computer Management window.

-Locate and expand "IriTech Devices" in the right pane.
+Locate and expand "Cameras" in the right pane.

 If you see the device’s name, the device has been plugged into the computer correctly and ready for use.